 Function of anger

 Anger can occur when you are not getting what you want.
-Function is to energise you to fight.
+The function is to energise you to fight.
 The action is to attack.

 Function of disgust